Dental Hygiene, B.Sc.D.Hyg.

 Instruments, Computer, Textbooks and Uniforms

-The college is unable to provide refunds for Electronic Textbook or Dental Hygiene Clinical Instrument Fees and will not accept returns of any clinical instruments or other items, should a student leave the college for whatever reason and upon graduation.
+The School is unable to provide refunds for Electronic Textbook or Dental Hygiene Clinical Instrument Fees and will not accept returns of any clinical instruments or other items, should a student leave the college for whatever reason and upon graduation.

 Direct entry students will not be expected to purchase a laptop computer, Vital Source Software, or be charged Dental Hygiene Clinical Instrument fees until the start of their second year of the program (first clinical year).